portel-dev/ncp/README.md

 5. **Restart Claude Desktop** and NCP will load your configured MCPs

-> ℹ️ **About .dxt (Desktop Extension) installation:**
+> ℹ️ **About .dxt (Desktop Extension) format:**
 > - **Slim & Fast:** Desktop extension is MCP-only (126KB, no CLI code)
 > - **Manual config:** Edit JSON files directly (no `ncp add` command)
 > - **Power users:** Fastest startup, direct control over configuration
 > - **Optional CLI:** Install `npm install -g @portel/ncp` separately if you want CLI tools
 >
 > **Why .dxt is slim:**
-> The desktop extension excludes all CLI code, making it 13% smaller and faster to load than the full npm package.
+> The .dxt (Desktop Extension) format excludes all CLI code, making it 13% smaller and faster to load than the full npm package.
 Perfect for production use where you manage configs manually or via automation.

 ---